Q: Will TouchDAW work with DAW X or DAW Y?

 A: That's the demo asking you to buy the full version.
 See the description for TouchDAW Demo on Google Play for a full listing of demo limitations.

-Q: I changed phones / had to reset my device.
-How do I get TouchDAW back onto it without purchasing again?
+Q: I also want to run the app on my tablet / changed phones / had to reset my device.
+How can I install TouchDAW without purchasing again?

 A: Make sure you run under the account that made the purchase, open the Google Play app and select "My Apps" from the menu.
-You should then be able to download it again.
+You should then be able to download TouchDAW again, resp. download it to other devices.
+Note that if you just recently made a purchase, it may take a bit of time until things sync across devices.
 If you experience problems with downloads, installs, refunds, payments or Google Play access, please contact Google Play help through the Google Play help center.
-As developers we have zero influence on how the Play Store manages your account and its purchases.
+Developers have zero influence on how the Play Store works and how it manages your account and its purchases.

 Q: I'm using RTP.
 Works fine, but I wonder if I really have to manually connect every time I start working?